Bimarsha2422/gre-vocab-website/README.md

 # GRE Vocabulary Companion

 I created this project because I was having difficulty learning GRE vocabulary.
 The GRE Vocabulary Companion is designed to help you learn new words more effectively.
+You can access the website hosted on Github Pages [here]([url](https://bimarsha2422.github.io/gre-vocab-website/)).

 ## Key Features